Goldan32/jotter/README.md

 jotter show 1
 ```

-## Environment
+## Configuration

-There are some environment variables that can be set to configure the programs behaviour.
-Ideally these will be a config file in the future.
+### Config file

+These configs can currently be put in `~/.config/jotter/config.toml`:

-- `BJL_ROOT`
+- `root_dir`
   - default: `${HOME}/.local/share/bjl`
-  - Where the program will store its database and other files
+  - Where the program will store its persistent files
-- `BJL_CACHE`
+- `work_dir`
   - default: `${HOME}/.cache/bjl`
   - Where temporary files are created during runtime
-- `BJL_DATABASE`
+- `task_db`
-  - default: `${BJL_ROOT}/production.db3`
+  - default: `${HOME}/.local/share/bjl/jotter.db3`
   - Path to a `.db3` (sqlite3) binary database file
   - If it doesn't exist, the program creates it
+- `editor`
+  - default: `nvim`
+  - Exact binary that will be called when opening a task to edit

+Take a look at `./config-default.toml` on how to structure your own config file.
+If a config is not defined in your config file, the value from the default config will be used.

+### Environment variables

+The configs above are available via environment variables too.
+Environment variables have a higher priority, so these will overwrite your config file.

+To use them, create the variable with a name like so: `root_dir` -> `BJL_ROOT_DIR` (prepend `BJL_` and capitalize)

 ## Detailed documentation